Saab 900: Saab 900 "Classic" (1978-1993)

+The 900 has a deeply curved windshield, improving driver visibility.
+The dashboard is also curved to enable easy reach of all controls, and featured gauges lit up from the front.
+Saab engineers placed all controls and gauges in the dashboard according to their frequency of use and/or importance so that the driver need only divert their gaze from the road for the shortest possible time and by the smallest angle.
+This is why, for example, the often-used radio is placed so high in the dashboard.
+In keeping with the paradigm of its predecessor, the 99 model, the 900 employed a door design unique in automotive manufacturing, with an undercutting sweep to meet the undercarriage, forming a tight, solid unit when the door was closed.
+This feature also eliminated the stoop in the cabin at the footing of the door, as seen in automobiles of other manufacturers, thereby preventing water and debris from collecting and possibly entering the cabin or initiating corrosion, as well as enabling passengers to enter and exit the cabin without need to step over several inches of ledge.

 The 900 underwent minor cosmetic design changes for 1987, including a restyled front end and bumpers that went from a vertical to a more sloped design.
 To save money, Saab kept the basic undercarriage more or less unchanged throughout the 900's production run.

 The Saab 900 could be ordered with different options, including a high performance option called the Aero or, as it was known in the U.S. "Special Performance Group" (SPG).
-The Aero/SPG incorporated (depending on the market and model year) a body skirt; a sport-suspension (1987 onwards) that included shorter, stiffer springs, stiffer shocks, and sway bars; leather seats; premium stereo; and air conditioning.
+The Aero/SPG incorporated a body skirt, a sport suspension (that included shorter, stiffer springs, stiffer shocks) and sway bars.
+The sway bars decrease body roll, but at the expense of some ride comfort and when driven aggressively, increase inside wheel spin.
+With MY 1987 also the standard 900 turbos got sway bars.

+All models can be retrofitted with this feature.

+The trim levels varied by model year and market.
+Typically, features that were standard on U.S. models were available as optional extras in Europe (e.g., leather seats, premium stereo and air conditioning).
 Each of these features could also be ordered independently from Saab's Accessories Catalog for fitment to standard models.

-Another UK option at this time was the fitment of Minilite alloy wheels.
+A special UK option at this time was the fitment of Minilite alloy wheels.
 Initially these had the words 'Minilite' and 'Saab' cast in raised lettering; later cars had similar wheel made by Ronal.

-Power output varied by model year and market, but 900S and 900 Turbo models produced from 1985 and onward were fitted with a 16-valve engine, while the base 900 models kept the earlier 8-valve engine.